Teenage money management: 8 ways to teach your teen

 For teens with advanced money-management skills who have mastered the art of saving, consider showing them how to multiply their money with investment accounts.
 The type of investment account can vary depending on your child’s interests.

-For example, low-minimum brokerage accounts may be better for short-term financial goals with direct access to trade stocks and ETFs, while retirement accounts set up your teen for financial security down the line.
+Low-minimum brokerage accounts may be better for short-term financial goals with direct access to trade stocks and ETFs, while retirement accounts set up your teen for financial security down the line.
 But if your child is concerned about future education expenses, education accounts like the 529 college savings plan may be a better option.
-If you want your teen to have more control over their investments, look at debit cards like Greenlight that allow kids to choose their investments and learn about stocks.
+If you want your teen to have more control over investments, look at debit cards like Greenlight that allow kids to choose their own investments.

 Parents have many options to teach their teens about proper money management and healthy financial habits.
 Start by including your teen in your family’s discussions about finances and work your way up by giving them opportunities to practice spending and saving with child-friendly debit cards.